jnt0rrente/logr/README.md

 Centralized listening API to read and store logs from different apps over HTTP.

 ## What for?
-Logr is oriented to IoT developers and self-hosters, to provide them with a simple way to centralize logging for all their devices and sensors.
+Logr is aimed at IoT developers and self-hosters, to provide them with a simple way to centralize logging for all their devices and sensors.
 The service is intended to run on a self-hosted server

 ## Installation